 Auto transport contracts will prohibit leaving personal possessions inside of your car during the transport, but this is just a formality and is very frequently overlooked.
 Almost all Carriers allow up to 100 pounds of items inside the cars free of charge and some are willing to work out a fee to take more.
 These fees will be much lower than what you would pay for regular shipping; the downside is that, because it is technically unlawful, it is impossible to have these items insured.

-Of course the same does not apply to the car itself.
-Vehicle shipments are legally required to be completely insured by the Carrier, but it is crucial that you handle the paperwork correctly so that your claim is approved.
+Of course the same doesn’t apply to the car itself.
+Vehicle shipments are legally required to be completely insured by the Carrier, but it’s crucial that you handle the paperwork correctly so that your claim is approved if damage occurs.

 The Bill of Lading is the primary document involved in the event of damage; its function is to protect the innocent party and incriminate the guilty one.
-When the driver arrives to pick up your car they will mark all of the existing dents and scratches on this form and the person releasing the car will be required to sign it verifying the inspection was accurate.
-If the car arrives without any new damage then the person receiving the car will be required to sign the Bill of Lading again verifying the car arrived in the same condition it was picked up in, thus releasing the Carrier from liability.
+When the driver picks up your car they’ll mark all of the existing dents and scratches on this form and the person releasing the car will have to sign it saying the inspection was accurate.
+If the car arrives without any new damage then the person receiving the car will be required to sign the Bill of Lading again verifying the car arrived in the same condition it was picked up in and releasing the Carrier from liability.

-It is extremely important that you get a copy of this document at the point of pick up and do not sign at the destination if the car has new damage; this way the document cannot be altered and your claim cannot be disputed.
+It’s extremely important that you get a copy of this paper at the point of pick up and that you do not sign at the destination if the car has new damage; this way the document can’t be altered and your claim cannot be disputed.
 You will still have to pay for the transport so that your car is released to you, but mention the issue to the driver and indicate the new damage on the Bill of Lading.